- Education Technology Specialist Endorsement

 The Learning Behavior Specialist 1 (LBS1) endorsement is sought after by PK-12 teachers for the purpose of gaining qualification to teach in a special education setting at the level of their existing Professional Educator License/Endorsements.
 The course titles and descriptions have been approved by the Illinois State Board of Education.
 The student populations with which they will be endorsed to work are diagnosed with specific learning disabilities, social emotional disorders, mental retardation, physically handicapped, autism, and traumatic brain injury.
 Each course may be taken for elective credit in the MTL program.

 The purpose of the English as a Second Language graduate certificate program is to provide current K-12 teachers with skills and competency needed to teach effectively in an English as a Second Language environment.
 Successful completion of the program may lead to an English as a Second Language (ESL) endorsement approved by the Illinois State Board of Education (ISBE) for students holding a current Illinois teaching license, or an ESL graduate certificate for professionals meeting the needs of diverse non-English speaking students within ESL classrooms.

 Current Illinois licensed educators, seeking the ISBE English as a Second Language Endorsement are required to complete an additional ESL elective course, for a total of 6 courses along with, a clinical experience.
 Students must pass the ISBE English as a Second Language test to apply for entitlement.

-For ESL graduate certificate seekers, a total of five courses, and a clinical experience are required for completion.
+For ESL graduate certificate seekers, a total of five courses must be completed.

 Clinical experience is not required of students who meet the ISBE clinical experience requirement for English as a Second Language based upon the diversity within their school site.